Home / Focused Guides / Health & Wellness Guide / 10 Best Ski Resorts for Families in Pennsylvania

 434 Jack Frost Mountain Road, White Haven, PA | 93 miles from Center City

-This place has all the amenities necessary for your family — especially if you’re planning to be a repeat visitor throughout the season.
-Choose from two vacation rental companies and plenty of housing options boasting lake views and living room spaces with cuddle-friendly fireplaces for post-ski down-time.
-It’s important to get your pass while you can before prices go up on October 14th.
-The season officially starts on December 3rd.
+This place has all the amenities necessary for your family โ€” especially if youโ€™re planning to be a repeat visitor throughout the season.
+Choose from two vacation rental companies and plenty of lodging options boasting lake views and living room spaces with cuddle-friendly fireplaces for post-ski down-time.
+Get passes in the fall before prices go up at the start of the season.

-Photo courtesy of Jack Frost Big Boulder.
+Photo courtesy of Jack Frost Big Boulder

 Camelback Ski Resort